Yusuf Ziya Ortaç: Biography

 He was born in 1895 in Istanbul, Beylerbeyi district.
-His father is engineer Süleyman Sâmi Bey, son of Hoca Hasan Efendi, one of the notables of Konya, and his mother is Huriye Hanım, the daughter of İzzet Bey from Izmir.
+His father is engineer Süleyman Sâmi Bey, son of Hoca Hasan Efendi, one of the notables of Konya, and his mother is Huriye Hanım, the daughter of İzzet Bey from İzmir.

 He studied at Vefa High School in Istanbul.
 He started poetry in high school with the prosody meter.
 His first poem was published in Kehkeşan magazine in 1914.
 When he met with Abdullah Cevdet Bey, he started to send poems to İçtihat magazine.
 Thanks to his poems published in içtihad, he managed to get himself accepted as a poet.
 After his family moved to Bebek district, Yusuf Ziya, who was a neighbor to Rıza Tevfik Bey, met Ziya Gökalp through him.
 He started to write poems with the syllable meter upon the recommendation of Ziya Gökalp.
 Gecenin Hamamı, his first poem written with syllabic meter, was published in Türk Yurdu magazine.